SeungYeon-H/SeungYeon-H/README.md

 ## I am Seungyeon! ✨
-I am interested in trying out R and processing data through this 👀
+I am interested in processing data through R 👀

 <!--
-**SeungYeon-H/SeungYeon-H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**SeungYeon-H/SeungYeon-H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile

-Here are some ideas to get you started:

  🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...